 - In Northern Ireland, the age of consent is lower, the UK-wide minimum age of 16 was adopted.

-Is the Age of Consent Gender-Specific in Ireland?
+Is the Age of Consent Gender-Specific?

 No, it is not - the law both in the Republic and Northern Ireland addresses this as a gender-neutral theme.
 Which brings us to another question...

-Is Non-Heterosexual Sex Legal in Ireland?
+Is Non-Heterosexual Sex Legal?